 Here’s my free knitting video tutorial.

-These knit stitch patterns are made up of alternating knit and purl stitches to create an interesting texture.
+These knit stitch patterns are combinations of alternating knit purl stitches to create an interesting texture.
 One row is k1, p1 and the other row is p1, kl and this is simply repeated.
-Looks lovely as part of dishcloths designs or in some cases, interesting jackets.
-Good for a gift too!
-AKA – Sand Stitch, Dot Stitch.
+Looks lovely as part of dishcloths designs, interesting jackets.

 Stockinette Stitch

 Another basic one, this is probably the most recognizable.
-Knit Stitches are on the right side of the fabric and purl stitches are on the wrong side of the fabric.
+“Knit” is on the right side of the fabric and “purl” is on the wrong side of the fabric.
 (The knit ones look like a v when you work them.)
-Remember the edges tend to curl.
-It’s often used as a background for complex designs, colorwork items, or motifs.
+Remember the edges curl.

-- Method – Knit one row, purl the next row, repeat until you reach your desired length.
+- Knit one row, purl the next row, repeat until you reach your desired length.

 - Abbreviation – St st